 It’s also ideal for any great Music buff that has a fabulous vintage vinyl collection and wants their LPs converted to a more usable modern format.
-The modern audiophile has all ingredients to kick back and relax at home or on-the-go.
+The modern audiophile has all ingredients that give you a boost to listen to music and help you enjoy the vinyl at home.
 Let’s review some of its key aspects:

 - 2 speeds: 33.5 and 45RPM

 - Preamp can be switched with RCA phono and RCA line

 - Comes with a replacement stylus.

 - No USB, but there is a USB version of this turntable available.

 Hall Mark Features

 The unit comes with some flooring features.
 Available in four colors of red, black, silver, and blue, its simple, sleek design oozes elegance.
 The unit is so light that it gives a flimsy feel in the hands.
 Despite that, the product has solid construction and good quality.

 It is considered the best because it not only sounds terrific with a phono preamp and included cartridges but provides great flexibility, speed accuracy and allows the digitization of your LP collection.
 The item has very high-quality source material for very good channel separation and vocal clarity.